knotup/knotup/README.md

 # KnotUp.com.np - Nepal's Premier eCommerce Company

-Welcome to KnotUp.com.np's GitHub repository!
-We're excited to share the technologies and tools that power Nepal's premier eCommerce company.
-This repository serves as a window into the robust and dynamic tech stack we've employed to build and maintain KnotUp.
+Welcome to KnotUp.com.np's GitHub repository! 🎉 We're thrilled to unveil the tech stack that powers Nepal's premier eCommerce company.
+This repository serves as a window into the dynamic and robust foundation we've crafted to build and maintain KnotUp.

 ## Technologies Used

 - **Laravel**: Our backend is powered by the Laravel PHP framework, providing a solid foundation for building scalable and efficient web applications.